MCZhi/Expert-Prior-RL/README.md

 ```

 ## Acknowledgement
-Much of this codebase is based based on [tf2rl](https://github.com/keiohta/tf2rl).
+Much of this codebase is based on [tf2rl](https://github.com/keiohta/tf2rl).